A posteriori error estimation and adaptivity for multiple-network poroelasticity: Adaptive brain modelling and simulation

 The local error indicators $\{ \eta_K \}_{K}$ as defined by~\eqref{eq:eta_K} show substantial local error contributions with substantial spatial variation (\Cref{fig:brain:indicators}): the values range from the order of $10^3$ to $10^9$ on the initial mesh $\mathcal{T}_h^0$.
 This large variation in error indicator magnitude makes the choice of marking strategy important: the D\"orfler marking strategy would lead to the marking of perhaps only a handful of cells in this case as the local error indicators for a few cells would easily add up to a significant percentage of the total error.
 Therefore, we instead choose to employ a maximal marking strategy with a marking fraction $\gamma_M = 0.03$ for this test scenario.

-The adaptive algorithm yields locally refined meshes with around 67 000 cells after one refinement and 198 000 cells after two.
-In comparison, a single uniform refinement yields a mesh with around 167 000 cells (\Cref{tab:adaptive:brain:a}).
-We note that the mesh size increase in each adaptive iteration is substantial, even with the small marking fraction of 3\%.
-This behaviour is a consequence of the Plaza refinement algorithm used, and likely of the high domain curvature.
-More gradual refinement could be perhaps achieved with even lower marking fractions, other refinement algorithms or meshes with hanging nodes.
-We further observe that the error estimates cf.~\eqref{eq:etas} decrease with the adaptive refinement (\Cref{tab:adaptive:brain:b}).
+The adaptive algorithm yields locally refined meshes with around 67 000 cells after one refinement and 198 000 cells after two (\Cref{tab:adaptive:brain:a}).
+The error estimates cf.~\eqref{eq:etas} decrease with the adaptive refinement (\Cref{tab:adaptive:brain:b}).
 The contribution from $\eta_2$ and $\eta_3$ dominates the error estimate, and both of these as well as the total error estimate $\eta$ seem to halfen for each adaptive refinement level.
 We also note that in this simulation scenario, for all time steps $n$ and refinement levels, the spatial error contribution $\eta_h^n$ dominates the temporal contribution $\eta_{\tau}^n$ cf.~\Cref{alg:time}.
 Thus, the adaptive algorithm does not refine the time step and the uniform initial time step of $\Delta t = 0.1$ is kept throughout.

-We finally inspect the computed quantities of physiological interest (\Cref{tab:adaptive:brain:a}).
+We also inspect the computed quantities of physiological interest (\Cref{tab:adaptive:brain:a}).
 Using the uniform refinement as an intermediate reference value, we observe that the adaptive algorithm seems to produce more accurate estimates of these quantities of interest even after a single adaptive refinement, and that the quantities of interest after two refinements are more accurate than those of a uniform refinement.
 The adaptive procedure is therefore able to drive more accurate computation of quantities of interest at a lower or comparable cost as uniform refinement.

+Finally, we observe that a single uniform refinement yields a mesh with around 167 000 cells (\Cref{tab:adaptive:brain:a}).
+Thus, even with a small marking fraction of 3\%, the mesh growth in each adaptive iteration is substantial.
+In the Plaza algorithm~\citep{plaza2003mesh} and other similar conforming mesh refinement algorithms, both cells marked for refinement as well as neighboring cells will be refined to avoid mesh artefacts such as hanging nodes.
+Therefore, the domain geometry and initial mesh connectivity may strongly influence the adaptive mesh growth, and mesh growth may be more rapid than anticipated, especially in 3D.
+A more targeted adaptivity and more gradual growth could possibly be achieved with even lower marking fractions, though in the current case the propagation of cell refinement to neighboring cells seems to dominate.
+In any case, allowing for meshes with hanging nodes could be an effective albeit more disruptive strategy for reducing the computational complexity.